-Jack Martin is the global executive chairman and chief executive officer of Hill+Knowlton Strategies, a strategic communications firm with 89 offices in 52 countries.
-Hill+Knowlton clients represent 46 of Interbrand's 2010 Top 100 Global Brands, and half of global Fortune 500 companies have chosen to work with the firm.
+Jack Martin is the Global Executive Chairman and Chief Executive Officer of Hill+Knowlton Strategies, a strategic communications firm with 87 offices in 49 countries.
+H+K clients constitute over half of the Fortune Global 500 list.

-Martin epitomizes Hill+Knowlton’s commitment to providing trusted advice and expertise at the highest levels in corporate suites by maintaining a personally active role in client service, as he has throughout his career.
-He puts his extensive expertise and insights to work for Hill+Knowlton clients around the world as a strategic counselor at the board and executive levels, and he has personally managed the communications, government affairs, brand and investor relations strategies for leaders at some of the world’s largest corporations.
+Martin epitomizes Hill+Knowlton’s commitment to providing trusted advice and expertise at the highest corporate levels by maintaining an active role in client service, and personally managing communications for leaders at some of the world’s largest corporations.

+Martin pioneered a new model in business advisory consulting, trademarked as the “Fifth Seat.”
+This philosophy focuses on the importance of public trust to a company’s corporate success.
+It holds that because the public has access to more information than ever before, and less need for intermediate institutions, companies should devote the same C-suite attention to their interactions with the public that they do to concerns regarding law, banking, management consulting and accounting.
 Before assuming his current role, Martin served as founding chairman of Public Strategies, Inc., which was acquired by London-based WPP in 2006.
-At Public Strategies, Martin pioneered a new model in business advisory consulting, trademarked as the “Fifth Seat.”
-This philosophy, which has been recognized by several leading business publications, focuses on the importance of public trust to a company’s corporate success.
-It holds that companies should devote the same C-suite attention to their interactions with the public that they do to concerns regarding law, banking, management consulting and accounting.

 Since 2011 Martin has consistently been named annually to PRWeek’s Power List, a ranking of the 50 most influential figures in the field of communications.
 In 2014, Martin was inducted into the PR News Hall of Fame as a “pioneer in public relations” who has left a “lasting mark” on the industry.